If you are experiencing signs or symptoms of Stroke or Heart Attack, please dial 9-1-1 immediately.

 How Can You Reach Us?

 Our focus on enhancing care and improving emergency processes has dramatically reduced wait times to below national averages.
-Wait times are updated every 30 minutes and are available via text of ER to 23000, our mobile site, and roadside digital billboards throughout the region.
+Wait times are updated every 30 minutes and are available via text of ER to 32222, our website, and roadside digital billboards throughout the region.